 Male Pelvic Pain and Chronic Nonbacterial Prostatitis: A Story of Hope and Determination

-By Shannon Pacella, DPT, PHRC Lexington Unfortunately, the majority of the men we see at PHRC have been through quite a journey with their pelvic pain, before finding pelvic floor physical therapy.
+By Shannon Pacella, DPT, PHRC Lexington Unfortunately, the majority of the men we see at PHRC have been through quite a journey with their pelvic pain, before finding pelvic floor physical and occupational therapy.
 I want to share a recent success story about one of my male patients, Ben (his name has been changed for anonymity).
-My hope by sharing …
+My hope …

 Male Pelvic Pain: It’s Time to Treat Men Right